obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 For CSV import, pass the sidecar file as ``quality_index_csv``.
 For Excel import, include an optional ``qualityIndex`` sheet in the workbook.

+If both schema-shaped ``...Qindex1`` columns and a quality-index sidecar are provided, ObsPy imports the direct ``...Qindex1`` values first and then applies the sidecar.
+Sidecar Q_Index1 criteria for an existing indicator recalculate that indicator's stored quality index and replace the direct ``...Qindex1`` value.
+If the sidecar row has no Q_Index1 criteria for an indicator, the direct ``...Qindex1`` value is preserved.
+Sidecar rows for sites without any indicator objects are skipped because there is no target indicator to calculate or combine.

 Automatic Calculation Of Overall QI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~